zun-liang/portfolio/README.md

 <li style="list-style-type: '✨'">&nbsp;Transfer Markdown to HTML and Parse HTML in React App
 </ul>

 At the time I started to build this website, I didn't have the knowledge or experience to work with databases and backend systems.
-However, I soon discovered that Firebase is a fantastic tool that I could relatively easily grasp and utilize in my project 🌟.
-I utilized Firestore's `getDoc` and `getDocs` to get projects and blogs.
+However, I soon discovered that Firebase is a fantastic tool that I could relatively easily grasp and utilize in my project ✨.
+I utilized Firestore's `getDoc`, `getDocs`, `ref`, `doc`, `orderBy`, and `query` to retrieve and display blogs data.

-During the process of building this website, I also embarked on my first experience with authentication.
-While it may not be immediately evident to regular visitors, I utilized Firestore's `auth`, `onAuthStateChanged`, `signIn`, `signOut`, `setDoc`, `deleteDoc`, `updateDoc` to integrate a simple blog management system into this project 💫.
-This system allows me to exclusivly log in as admin and create, update, and edit blogs, all while securely saving them to Firebase.
+During the process of building this website, I also embarked on my first experience with user authentication.
+While it may not be immediately evident to regular visitors, I utilized Firestore's `auth`, `onAuthStateChanged`, `signIn`, `signOut`, `setDoc`, `deleteDoc`, `updateDoc`, and `updateProfile` to integrate a simple blog management system into this project ✨.
+This system allows me to exclusively log in as admin, create, update, and edit blogs, and update user profile all while securely saving them to Firebase.

+Especially, while working with Firestore's `updateProfile` to update user names and photos, I found that it only supports updating a URL for photos, rather than the commonly supported method of uploading pictures directly from local devices.
+After conducting some research, I discovered that the combination of Firestore and Firebase Cloud Storage can achieve this feature.
+I accomplished this by using `getStorage`, `ref`, `uploadBytes`, and `getDownloadURL` to store locally uploaded images and provide a URL for downloading.
+I then utilized this url to update user profiles.

 Moreover, this is the very first time I used React `createContext` and `useContext` in my project.
 At first, I kept having bugs of context being "undefined" because I misunderstood that there was no need to import context in the components that needed it 😔.
 Secondly, I didn't realize that I could wrap the `main.jsx` with the context provider.
 Although my `App.jsx` required access to a couple of contexts, I continued importing context in it while it was wrapped by the same context provider, which of course didn't work as I expected 😔.
 It was quite frustrating but I didn't give up.
 I finally figured out the reasons and fixed the bugs after reading React's documentation and other people's examples 💪.

-Furthermore, I used [Styled-componnets Theming](https://styled-components.com/docs/advanced#theming) with React context to manage theme colors based on light or dark mode.
+Furthermore, I used [Styled-components Theming](https://styled-components.com/docs/advanced#theming) with React context to manage theme colors based on light or dark mode.
 As I mentioned above, once I figured out how to set up context providers and use context in my project, Theming became a straightforward approach that I successfully implemented.
-However, there is one main differece between Theming and React context 🤔.
+However, there is one main difference between Theming and React context 🤔.
 Theming only accepts objects as value (which has to be named "theme"), while React context accepts all types of values.
 Apparently, React context is more flexible, but I chose to use Theming particularly in this project to avoid manually passing props to styled components, for example, `<StyledH1 ${theme}={theme}>Title</StyledH1>`.
 Without Theming, I would have had to pass `${theme}={theme}` as a prop to every single styled component in my entire project, resulting in a considerable amount of repetitive work in the end 🤯.

 What's more, I especially utilized React Router v6 data router and its associated functions, including features such as `loader`, `action`, `defer`, `Await`, and `React.Suspense` in this project, to enhance the overall user experience and optimize the website's performance.
-Loader makes sure fetched data is ready when page loads.
-Action makes easier to work with forms in React apps.
-Defer, Await and React.Suspense data create a better user experience by providing a fallback user interface before data is ready to load.
-This is especially helpful since I am using Google services to display my blogs but it is not avaiable in some areas.
-I provided a backup link for visitors who are intertesd in my blogs.
+Loader ensured that fetched data was readily available when a page loaded.
+Action simplified the handling of forms in React applications.
+Defer, Await and React.Suspense collectively improved the user experience by providing a fallback user interface while the data was being loaded.
+This proved to be particularly valuable since I relied on Google services to display my blogs, which may not be available in some regions.
+To accommodate all visitors, I also provided a backup link for those interested in my blogs.

 Last but not least, before I decided to convert Markdown to HTML and parse it for display on the web page, I initially attempted to save Markdown directly in Firestore and retrieve its data for display 💭.
 Unfortunately, I encountered issues with the Markdown formatting, as it couldn't render correctly.
 After research, I realized that a better approach would be to save HTML instead 🤔, which, in turn, required using a parser to convert the HTML to React elements.